M-A-Boucher/sierra-dreamm/README.md

-# sierra-dreamm
+# Sierra Games Pack for DREAMM
-## How to this .dreammpack with DREAMM
+## How to use this .dreammpack with DREAMM
 Download the latest here: https://github.com/M-A-Boucher/sierra-dreamm/releases/latest/download/sierra.dreammpack

 In DREAMM 4.0x6 (or later), select **Manage DREAMMPacks...** from the cog menu.
+Drag and drop the sierra.dreammpack you just downloaded onto the window.

+You should now be able to import and play many Sierra (and Dynamix) adventure games in DREAMM.

-Then click on **View DREAMMPack Folder**.
+Alternatively, click on **View DREAMMPack Folder**.
 Copy the sierra.dreammpack file to this folder, close and relaunch DREAMM.

-You should now be able to import and play many Sierra (and Dynamix) adventure games in DREAMM.

 #### Notes on AGI games with Softguard Superlok v2 copy protection
 The agiscript currently doesn't currently work on the following titles: